StubChris/StubChris.github.io/_posts/2024-05-04-Final-assignment-Data_story_I.md

 The results might indicate, that female voters are more prone to cast their ballot.
 This might be explained by more young women moving to the city to study than men, and therefore reflect a difference in educational level rather than a gender difference.

-### Copenhagen – a young city (Age and electoral participation)
+### More young people, higher turnout?

 The population in Copenhagen is not only growing, but it is also getting younger.
 The data shows a general increase in population, that is mostly driven by young people moving to the city.
+The visualisation below, explores the development across different age groups from 2004 to 2019.

 <embed type="text/html" src="/docs/assets/Final/plot_for_doc.html" width="1000" height="500"></embed>

-The areas that have seen the biggest increase in young population are placed in Amager and Nørrebro.
+Our analysis also shows that the areas that have seen the biggest increase in the young population are Amager (2.
+Syd, 2.
+Sundbyvester), Nørrebro (5.
+Nord, 5.
+Nørrebro) and Nordvest (6.Bispebjerg).
 While a large young population is associated with lower voter turnout, the areas that have seen an increase in young people have also seen an increase in electoral participation.

 Bispebjerg, Amager and Nørrebro are also some of the areas that have seen a large increase in median household income.
 This is curious as young people often have low incomes as they are studying or in the beginning of their carrer.
 This suggest that while more young people are moving to an area, an other group of voters with higher incomes move with them to the same areas.
 This counters the influence that young people could have on the voter turnout.

+### What to expect in the upcomming election?

+The data shows that the population living in areas that used to be the outskirts of Copenhagen, such ad Nordvest, Sydhavn, Amager and Nørrebro, have changed.
+These areas have seen a drop in social benefits recipients, and an increase in inhabitants with high incomes.
+Meanwhile young people are moving to these areas.
+This is likely caused by the exensive city reneval plans as well as increasing construction of private housing.
+As a side effect, the electoral participation in these areas have increased.
+While large parts of the city have experienced increases in income and a younger population, the Northern part of Brønshøj and Vanløse, have not seen the same changes in population, and the voter turnout in these areas have changes only little in comparison to the rest of the city.